tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 }
 ```

+### III-A. Discussion
 - **Run the code, and you will get 20 red bouncing circles**
 - One new thing above that was not yet mentioned is `Object.assign()`, which is a convenient method for copying properties onto objects.
 - You can read about how to use `Object.assign()` here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign

-**Lastly, take a look in the debugger to see the prototype chain:**
+- Lastly, take a look in the debugger to see the prototype chain from "Circle Sprite" -> `sprite` -> Default Prototype Object:

 ![Screenshot](_images/canvas-sprites-object-create-5.jpg)